polakowo/vectorbt/README.md

 # vectorbt :boom:

-vectorbt is a backtesting library on steroids: it operates entirely on pandas and NumPy objects, and is accelerated by [Numba](https://github.com/numba/numba) to analyze time series at speed and scale.
+vectorbt is a backtesting library on steroids — it operates entirely on pandas and NumPy objects, and is accelerated by [Numba](https://github.com/numba/numba) to analyze time series at speed and scale.

 In contrast to other backtesters, vectorbt represents data as nd-arrays.